lathoub/Sony9Pin.net/README.md

 ### Master
 This implementation of the Sony9PinMaster automatically requests TimeCode and StatusData is the command queue is empty, the user does not need to program this her/himself.
 Commands issued using the Command method will be put on top of the queue.

+(sample below taken from the BVW75 code in the samples folder)

 ```Sony9PinMaster master = new Sony9PinMaster();
 master.Open("COM3");
 master.Command(new StandbyOn());